Archiving an issue

 To export the list of archived issues, you must be a Jira System Administrator.

 You can export archived issues to a CSV file for audit purposes.
-Unless you use the filters available, the file contains all archived issues both archived individually and archived together with the project they belonged to, and sorted by the date of archiving.
+You can choose to export the filtered results or export all archived issues.
+Then, the file contains all archived issues both archived individually and archived together with the project they belonged to, and sorted by the date of archiving.
 Each exported issue contains the following fields: system fields, archived by, archive date, and the URL, which is the direct link to the issue.

-You can export your archived issues to CSV by going to> System > Import & Export > Archived Issues.
+You can export your archived issues to CSV by going to Issues > Archived issues and click the Export down to select your export option.

-Exporting issues can also be useful to quickly trace the issues that might have been archived by mistake, or to quickly get a direct link to restore specific issues.
+Exporting issues can also be useful to quickly trace the issues that might have been archived by mistake.

 Alternatively, you can use REST API.
 If you want to export issues using the REST API run the following command: